adieyal/sd-dynamic-prompts/README.md

 Combinations are not yet supported, i.e. `{2$$a|b|c}` will treat `2$$a` as one of the options instead of selecting two of a, b and c.

+## Magic Prompt
+Using [Gustavosta](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion)'s MagicPrompt model, automatically generate neww prompts from the input.
+Trained on 80,000 prompts from [Lexica.art](lexica.art), it can help give you interesting new prompts on a given subject.
+Here are some automatically generated variations for "dogs playing football":

+    > dogs playing football, in the streets of a japanese town at night, with people watching in wonder, in the style of studio ghibli and makoto shinkai, highly detailed digital art, trending on artstation

+    > dogs playing football, in the background is a nuclear explosion. photorealism. hq. hyper. realistic.
+4 k. award winning.

+    > dogs playing football, in the background is a nuclear explosion. photorealistic. realism.
+4 k wideshot. cinematic. unreal engine. artgerm. marc simonetti. jc leyendecker

+This is compatible with the wildcard syntax described above.

+The first time you use it, the model is downloaded.
+It is approximately 500mb and so will take some time depending on how fast your connection is.
+It will also take a few seconds on first activation as the model is loaded into memory.
+Note, if you're low in VRAM, you might get a Cuda error.
+My GPU uses less than 8GB by YMMV.

 ## Bundled modifier files (optional)
 If you don't want to make your own wildcard files or prefer a batteries-included approach, we have provided a large, and hopefully useful taxonomy of modifiers.
 It's a work in progress, and unfortunately, hierarchies are a terrible way to classify concepts and ideas.
 You will almost certainly see a modifier that should belong somewhere else.